arvidjohansson83/Modular_Trading_Architecture/docs/backtester.md

 ## Reward Sweep

-The engine performs a reward sweep across a range of TP multipliers: 0.4 → 10.0
+The engine performs a reward sweep across a range of TP multipliers from 0.4 → 10.0

 Risk remains constant to isolate the effect of reward parameters.
-This allows identification of stable long‑term reward levels per symbol and per strategy.
+This enables discovery of stable long‑term reward levels per symbol and per strategy — a key component of **statistical edge discovery**.

 ---